What is a Tax Deferred Exchange?

 How is an Exchange Structured?

 In a reverse exchange, the replacement property is acquired prior to the sale of the relinquished property.
 It must be structured correctly to qualify.
 You cannot own both the relinquished property and replacement property at the same time.
-This means that an “exchange accommodation titleholder” either: (1) acquires title to the replacement property from the seller while you line up a sale of the relinquished property; or (2) acquires title to the relinquished property from you at the time the you acquire title to the replacement property.
+This means that an “exchange accommodation titleholder” (EAT) either: (1) acquires title to the replacement property from the seller while you line up a sale of the relinquished property; or (2) acquires title to the relinquished property from you at the time the you acquire title to the replacement property.
 In either case, the maximum time period of a reverse exchange is 180 days, and you must have some means of financing the acquisition of the replacement property prior to availability of the relinquished property proceeds.

 New improvements can be made to replacement property during the 180 day period in either a forward or reverse exchange, and these improvements will count towards the exchange value of the replacement property.
 This type of exchange must be structured correctly for the improvements to qualify as replacement property.
+This means the improvements must be made before you take title, by either the seller or in a forward or reverse “EAT” style arrangement.

 The other requirements of the IRS regulations must also be met in addition to the time limitations.